LeaderPortfolio

 Officer of the Order of Canada

-Appointed an Officer of the Order of Canada for contributions in philanthropy, volunteerism, and sports.
+Appointed an Officer of the Order of Canada for his contributions in philanthropy, business, and volunteerism.

 1998